MATLAB - Analyze Your CAN Bus Data [Parquet, MDF]

 You can load MF4 log files from the CANedge and replay them within the MATLAB/Simulink environment, see this article for details.

-As per our Python API article, we also offer a powerful Python API for use with the CANedge CAN bus data loggers.
-The API lets you do many of the same things as the MATLAB Vehicle Network Toolbox: You can list log files (from local disk or S3), easily load log files and DBC decode them to human-readable form.
-The output will be pandas dataframes, meaning you have the option of using several existing Python packages (incl. e.g. for machine learning development).
-Further, Python and our Python API are 100% open source and free.
+As per our Python API article, we also offer a Python API for use with the CANedge CAN bus data loggers.
+The API lets you do many of the same things as MATLAB and Python and our API are 100% open source and free.

-However, if you're going to perform advanced analyses or if you're already familiar with MATLAB, you'll probably be better off going with MATLAB and optionally the Vehicle Network Toolbox.
+However, if you're going to perform advanced analyses or if you're already familiar with MATLAB, you'll probably be better off going with MATLAB.
 In particular, this route has the major benefit of enabling support and expertise from the MATLAB team.
-When it comes to e.g. data preprocessing and predictive modelling, it's not only a matter of "whether" something can be done in e.g. Python or MATLAB - but rather "how" it can be done.
+When it comes to e.g. data preprocessing and predictive modelling, it's not only a matter of 'whether' something can be done in e.g. Python or MATLAB - but rather 'how' it can be done.
 Implementing advanced models in the best way can be hard to do on your own - and here MATLAB's team of experts can help provide outside-in sparring based on similar experiences across other automotive end users.

 We also have users that start with simple use cases in Python and later on move to MATLAB.
 At the end of the day, you can decide on your own as the CANedge and related MF4 data is designed to be interoperable - letting you manage your data in the way you prefer.